Lu Yin (writer): Adult years and career

 In 1921 Lu Yin met the philosophy scholar Guo Mengliang through the Fujian Students Association and began exchanging letters and spending time with him publicly.
 The two became lovers despite Guo Mengliang already having a wife in Fujian through an arranged marriage.
 This relationship caused controversy among Lu Yin's inner circle, with her family and friends criticizing her choice to be with a married man and imploring her to end the affair.
 In the summer of 1922 Lu Yin graduated from the Beijing Women's Higher Normal School and began teaching in a rural school outside of Beijing however, by early 1923 she had moved back to Beijing and married Guo Mengliang who was now a divorcee, against the wishes of her family.
 The difficulties faced by Lu Yin in this relationship inspired her autobiographical melodrama entitled, "Haibin guren" that follows the tribulations of a young educated woman who gets involved with a married man.
-After the publication of this piece Lu Yin wouldn't write for half a year, during which time her mother passed away in 1924.
+After the publication of this piece Lu Yin wouldn't write for half a year, during which time her mother died in 1924.
 By 1925 Lu Yin's writing career was gaining traction but this was halted when her husband died suddenly of lung disease in October of that year, leaving her with an infant daughter and financial woes.
 Following the death of her husband Lu Yin moved in with her in-laws' and picked up her teaching career in Fujian for six months before leaving her daughter with her mother-in-law and moving to Shanghai to teach at an all girls school.